 This is where Elementary Analytics comes in.
 You need to focus on the key overarching metrics.
 Helping you see which ads are driving the most traffic and getting conversions.
 So you can optimize these ads and test your messaging.
 In turn, increasing sales from your website.

 Top 5 Google Ads Metrics To Track

-“How do I know if my marketing plan and messaging is going to work?”
+“How do I know if my marketing plan and messaging are going to work?”

 I’ve lost count of the number of times I’ve turned to Google Ads to get a website, landing page, products page, and eCommerce store in front of people.

 Here are the 5 metrics I would look at when reviewing Google Ads campaign insights.
-To see if the ads are working, if my landing page and messaging engage people.
+To see if the ads are working and if my landing page and messaging engage people.
 Finally to see if people then convert by signing up to our 14-day free trial.